giantswarm/docs/src/content/reference/similar-ec2-instance-types/_index.md

 ## Introduction

-Handling of similar instance types is done in [aws-operator](https://github.com/giantswarm/aws-operator) since version 8.3.1, which has been introduced with Giant Swarm release v11.2.0.
+Handling of similar instance types is done in [aws-operator](https://github.com/giantswarm/aws-operator) since version 8.3.1, which has been introduced with Giant Swarm release v{{% first_aws_spotinstances_version %}}.

 Read more about the use of similar instance types in our general article about [node pools](/basics/nodepools/#similar-instance-types).